Our Remote Robot App is Cutting Time to Market for Life-Saving Drug Treatments

 With the successful completion of our remote app project, we provided our client with a number of direct and measurable business outcomes.
 Our work was especially important from an operations and efficiency perspective as it enabled the client to queue up more experiments and push higher throughput without more people.
 This, in turn, freed up more time for innovation and experimentation.

-In January 2020, our client’s automation strategy and our supporting application was presented at a local biopharma conference.
+In January 2020, our client’s laboratory automation strategy and our supporting application were presented at a local biopharma conference.
 Our client had this to say in their conference presentation: “We worked with a company called Integrant to develop the software.
 Highly recommended to work with them if you have any custom software needs.
-They are incredibly fast an efficient, and were able to build our application with our guidance on the science and functionality.”
+They are incredibly fast and efficient, and were able to build our application with our guidance on the science and functionality.”

 Another future direction includes integrating the robots with security cameras for monitoring the machines visually from any remote location and providing additional software to be used in the drug discovery process.